samboylan11/PredictDiabetesNN/README.md

 # PredictDiabetesNN
-Using a dataset that predicts whether someone has diabetes based off different characteristics.
+Using a dataset that predicts whether someone has diabetes based off different characteristics using a CSV file.